 Caroline Lavinia Scott was born on October 1, 1832, in the quiet college town of Oxford, Ohio, to Mary Neal Scott and John Witherspoon Scott.
 While she was First Lady, Caroline told a reporter at the White House that she remembered a happy childhood at Oxford, Ohio, enjoying a close relationship with her parents and siblings: an older sister Elizabeth, a younger sister Mary and two younger brothers John and Henry.

-Caroline's talents in art and music were nurtured from childhood years.
+Caroline's talents in art and music were nurtured from childhood.
 Her Aunt Caroline Neal often visited the Scott family in Oxford and gave her niece Caroline many hours of instruction and guidance in drawing.
 Caroline received her degree in music, art, and literature from the Oxford Female Institute in 1852.
 It was during her school years that she met the young Benjamin Harrison.
-In August of 1852, even though Benjamin was not earning an income, he and Caroline decided to marry in two months.
-On October 10, 1853, they were married in the parlor of the Scott home.
-They moved to Indianapolis in 1854.
-Caroline and Benjamin had three children: a son Russell, daughter Mary, and an infant daughter that died in 1861.
+In August 1852, even though Benjamin was not earning an income, he and Caroline decided to marry.
+On October 20, 1853, they were married in the parlor of the Scott home.
+They moved to Indianapolis in 1854 and over time had three children: a son Russell, a daughter Mary, and an infant daughter who died in 1861.

-Caroline worked for the welfare of all people and was active in support of orphanages.
-She was active with the Medical Fund for Johns Hopkins Medical School.
-Caroline served as the Chairman of the Washington Committee of the Women's Fund for the school.
-She attended two receptions in November 1890 in Baltimore to aid in the effort.
+Caroline worked for the welfare of all people and f support of local orphanages.
+She was active with the Medical Fund for Johns Hopkins Medical School, served as the chairman of the Washington Committee of the Women's Fund for the school, and attended two receptions in November 1890 in Baltimore to aid in the effort.
 Caroline's niece also attended and wrote to her sister the following account:

 Thursday Aunt Carrie went over to Baltimore to go to the Theatre to hear Booth and Barrett in the Evening.
 She then, and I also, were invited to a lunch at the Johns Hopkins Hospital yesterday.
 The Johns Hopkins people are willing to admit ladies to the Medical School, if they get from the ladies who are interested $150 000.00, and Miss Garret has given $50 000, and is deeply interested.
 She got Aunt Carrie to set the day for this reception, and people came from New York, Phila, Washington, & a number of other cities.
 I went over yesterday morning on the nine o'clk train.
 Aunt Carrie & Mrs. Findlay met me at the train...
 We went to the Hospital, where most of the guests had assembled, & Aunt Carrie held a little reception.
 In a short time the President of the Board of Trustees gave his arm to Aunt Carrie and escorted her out to lunch.
 I followed with a dear old, old gentleman who was the President of some thing else, and the guests followed...
 After the lunch and a few speeches, we were escorted through the hospital...